Netanyahu ally urges more cautious tone with U.S

 "I think we have to lower the flames with the Americans," said Finance Minister Yair Lapid, who heads the second largest party in the government.
 "This confrontation isn't good and it also doesn't serve our goal," he told Army radio.

-U.S. officials have sought to calm Israeli jitters, saying they will push for a comprehensive deal with the Iranians at the next round of negotiations, repeating past pledges that Washington will not let Tehran develop an atomic bomb.
+Relations between Israel and Washington, traditionally the closest of allies, have soured over the past month, with Netanyahu openly criticising Obama for backing a world powers' deal aimed at curbing Iran's nuclear activities.

+Some analysts and commentators have said the dispute has pushed relations between the two countries to their worst level in more than 20 years, causing unease in Israel which relies heavily on military and diplomatic support from Washington.

-Lapid said he agreed the Iran interim accord was not good, backing the generally held view in Israel that it let Tehran off the hook just as economic sanctions were hitting hard, but said Netanyahu needed to air his frustrations in private.
+Lapid said he agreed the Iran interim accord was not good, backing the generally held view in Israel that it let Tehran off the hook just as economic sanctions were hurting, but said Netanyahu needed to air his frustrations in private.

 "This is the best way to do it and so it has always been.
 You sit behind closed doors and speak about it quietly," he said, echoing comments made by opposition politicians.

-Israel fears Iran is trying to develop atomic bombs, something Tehran denies, and has threatened to attack the Islamist state if it concludes that diplomacy and sanctions cannot bring about a dismantling of its atomic programme.
+Israel fears Iran is seeking to develop nuclear arms, something Tehran denies, and has threatened to attack the Islamist republic unless the atomic programme is dismantled.

-Israel is widely presumed to have the Middle East's only nuclear arsenal.
-Western powers suspect Iran has sought to develop the means to produce nuclear weapons.

-Iran says it is enriching uranium solely for future civilian atomic energy and to make isotopes for medicine.

-A poll published late Monday by the Tel Aviv University-Israel Democracy Institute Peace Index showed that 77 percent of Israelis do not believe the world powers' deal will lead to the end of what they see as Iran's nuclear weapons programme.
+An opinion poll published late Monday by the Tel Aviv University-Israel Democracy Institute Peace Index, showed that 77 percent of Israelis do not believe that the world power deal will lead to the end of Iran's nuclear weapons programme.

 Seventy-one percent of Israelis thought the United States was still their closest ally, although 49 percent said Israel needed to find new partners to reduce their dependence on Washington.